collapsed-stacks/firearms/questions/41/what-threaded-barrels-are-available-for-the-s-w-m-p-pistol.md

 - tagged: `barrel`, `9mm`, `suppressor`, `smith-wesson`
 - score: 1

-<p>I have a S&amp;W M&amp;P 9mm fullsize pistol, and I would like to attach my suppressor, threaded 1/2x28 to it.
+I have a S&W M&P 9mm fullsize pistol, and I would like to attach my suppressor, threaded 1/2x28 to it.
 What is the best barrel to use for this?
-Factory or aftermarket is okay, as long as the lead time to get one isn't excessive.</p>
+Factory or aftermarket is okay, as long as the lead time to get one isn't excessive.

 ## Answer 56